EoinTraynor/semaphore-continuous-deployment/README.md

 Setup Semaphore to build off the master brance of this repository

 ## Deployment Commands for Semaphore
-ssh into your server, setup the ssh key and use doployment commands
+ssh into your server, setup the ssh key and use deployment commands
 ```bash
 ssh-keyscan -H -p 22 45.55.153.229 >> ~/.ssh/known_hosts
 ssh root@45.55.153.229 'bash -s' < deploy.sh